MariaMumtaz/NeuralNetProj/README.md

 ## Description

 In this repository, a fully connected 5 layers Neural Network is build.
-Then Neural Network is then used to recognize Images in mnist dataset(hand-written digits) and cvnc dataset(Cat vs. No Cat)
+The Neural Network is then used to recognize Images in mnist dataset(hand-written digits) and cvnc dataset(Cat vs. No Cat)

 ## Technologies used